isratnisa/B-CSF/README.md

 B-CSF or Balanced-CSF is a storage-efficient representation for sparse tensors that enables high-performance and load-balanced execution of tensor kernels on GPUs.
 Currently, it supports MTTKRP kernel from CP decomposition.
 In future, we plan to extend it to support all generic sparse tensor kernels.
+This work is published under the title "Load-Balanced Sparse MTTKRP on GPUs" (https://ieeexplore.ieee.org/document/8821030) in IPDPS'2019.
 A optimized version of B-CSF, MM-CSF (SC'19) is available at /https://github.com/isratnisa/MM-CSF

 ## Tensor format